aaronicsubstances/bridge-arithmetic/README.md

 Early algebra refers to arithmetic and the subset of algebra topics taught in primary and secondary schools.
 Strictly speaking, it excludes
 - arithmetic of small whole numbers by manual counting.
 - arithmetic of small whole numbers by table lookup.
-- arithmetic of whole numbers by non-positional place value system, following lead of N J Wildberger (Professor at University of New South Wales) on Youtube. candidates for place value system at this stage are:
+- arithmetic of whole numbers by non-positional place value systems. candidates for place value system at this stage are:
   - use of I as sole symbol.
+  - use of only the numbers 1 - 9, and limiting all operands and results of the four basic arithemtic operations to 1 - 9.
 - the topics of simplification of algebraic expressions, generation of algebraic expressions and other susbsequent topics in algebra.
 - word problems. early algebra seeks to reduce dependency on reading and writing in a second language (English in the case of Ghana) to the barest minimum.